 Allstate insurance adjusters investigate every accident claim.
 They must obtain their driver’s report regarding what occurred, even if there is a police report that clearly favors you.
 They need to verify the facts – the police officer may have mixed up the names or cars, or simply did not hear their driver’s story clearly, for all the Allstate insurance adjuster knows.
 If the insurance company is delaying because they are unable to contact their driver, a witness, or a police report, this is not unusual; however, it is also a sign that you should consider hiring a lawyer to protect you and your claim.
 If you were injured, you should hire a lawyer because injury claims cause the insurance company to look for ways to deny insurance coverage, liability, and damages.

-The Law Office of Doug Goyen has been handling accident claims since 1997 as a Dallas car accident lawyer.
+The Law Office of Doug Goyen has been handling accident claims since 1997 as a car crash injury attorney.
 If you need an Allstate Claims injury lawyer you need to contact us at (972) 599 4100 today.
 Recognizing the intricacies of personal injury and insurance law is critical to obtaining the compensation you are entitled to.
 Because most laypeople lack experience in such matters, it is best to consult with an experienced Allstate claims injury lawyer in Dallas who can assist you in dealing with insurance agents and navigating the court system if necessary.